This page provides the following information:

 - Identifiable patient or service user information relating to people living in, or receiving care in, England and Wales without consent, prior to the disclosure of confidential information; or

 - Human Fertilisation and Embryology Authority (HFEA) Research Register Data.

 Potential applicants should refer to the guidance provided to identify whether an application to CAG is advised, in particular the pre-application checklist

 .
 You should contact the the Confidentiality Advice Team (CAT)

 if you wish to discuss considerations prior to submitting an application.
-Please note the team also offers a pre-application assessment service

 Please note: Where an applicant intends to link to datasets, such as Hospital Episodes Statistics (HES) and cancer registry data, they will be expected to have contacted the data controllers for the dataset and discussed whether alternative methods which might limit the disclosure of confidential patient information without consent could be used.
 You will need to provide copies of this correspondence, and any other evidence to show that alternatives to access of confidential patient data without consent have been explored, as part of the supporting information for your application to CAG.